 Can a player write-off Lottery losses on federal taxes?

 If $600 or more is won on a single wager, the Lottery is required to report those winnings to the IRS.
 The Lottery is not qualified to give advice on matters regarding taxation.
-While there may be occasions where lottery losses may be used to offset lottery winnings, a definitive answer is available only through a qualified tax specialist.
 Players are encouraged to consult a tax professional regarding this matter.

 If I live in another country and win the Idaho Lottery, how do I pay my taxes?

-Jackpot or large-tier winners who live in countries other than the United States of America are considered non-resident aliens.
+Jackpot or large prize winners who live in countries other than the United States of America are considered non-resident aliens.
 Upon presentation of your winning ticket, you must also demonstrate with legal photo identification documentation of your country of residence.

 Non-resident aliens of the United States of America who earn money in the United States (including lottery winnings) are required to file a non-resident United States tax return and to file a non-resident Idaho tax return.
 You will want to consult a tax advisor in your resident country and one in Idaho to ensure that your taxes have been paid or credited appropriately.